 - New Zealand greenshell mussels are harvested from October - July

-- They're full of zine which is especially important for your immune system
+- They're full of zinc which is especially important for your immune system

-- High nurtitional benefits like high in protein, iron and essential Omega-3 fatty acids
+- High nutritional benefits like high in protein, iron and essential Omega-3 fatty acids

 How to cook mussels

 They’re super easy to cook.
 All you need to do is put an inch of chicken or vege stock or even some white wine into a pot big enough to hold all the mussels.
-Throw in some onion and garlic as well, and then put on the stove on a high heat. or a little bit of stock or you can put a little bit of white wine in there.
-Some onion and garlic and then pop them on the stove with a lid on.
+Throw in some onion and garlic as well, and then put on the stove on a high heat.
 Once the liquid is boiling, steam them for a few minutes and then stir them all up.
 Discard any that haven't opened.
 And there's a dinner that's easy, cheap and tasty!